flatironinstitute/finufft/docs/users.rst

 Research output using (cu)FINUFFT
 ---------------------------------

 For the latest see: Google Scholar `FINUFFT citations <https://scholar.google.com/scholar?oi=bibs&hl=en&cites=14265215625340229167>`_, and `cuFINUFFT citations <https://scholar.google.com/scholar?oi=bibs&hl=en&cites=15739437776774999949>`_.
-Here are some early highlights we know about:
+Here are some highlights that we know about:

 #.
 Marco Barbone and colleagues at Imperial have used FINUFFT and multi-GPU cuFINUFFT to accelerate 4D MRI reconstruction via the XD-GRASP algorithm by 10-20x.
 See their `2021 conference paper <https://ieeexplore.ieee.org/document/9651604>`_ and `2023 article <https://doi.org/10.1016/j.phro.2023.100484>`_.